apurvtaneja/TwitchHateSpeechDetectionBot/README.md

 <img src="https://user-images.githubusercontent.com/43596461/206324835-2bb62083-d5c1-456a-9481-6e60cd778169.png" width="1024">
 <br>
 <br>
-As you can see you can the model is not perfect, we trick the model into thinking that we are saying something a neutral message.
-But it blocks out the extreme examples.
+As you can see you can the model is not perfect, we can trick the model into thinking that we are saying something neutral.
+But it does blocks out the extreme examples.
 <br>
 <br>
 <img src="https://user-images.githubusercontent.com/43596461/206328934-9667b549-4d2a-4a28-af9d-457f6d46ac12.png" width="1024">